 engineer on transistor test systems in Tachikawa and visited

-Tokyo often, where his girlfriend lived.
+Tokyo often, where his girlfriend and future wife and pedal-builder Analog Ayako (RIP) lived.

 Mike was able to find many vintage guitars in the northeast

 USA before vintage guitars got as popular in the USA as they were

 in Japan.
 After the vintage guitar boom in the USA, effects were

 still relatively easy to find so Mike started concentrating on

 effects.
 He studied them for several years, while finding and